design-first/system-designer-documentation/docs/Export a System.md

 [System Runtime](https://system-runtime.github.io) will install the system and run it.

->**What is the 'master' option?**
+>**What is the 'Core System' option?**
 >
 >**A system can be composed of another systems**.
 It means that all schemas, models, behaviors and components of many systems can be merged in one system.
-We call the **master** system, the system in which we will merge other systems at runtime.
-So when exporting, you can set a system as **Master**.
+We call the **core** system, the system in which we will merge other systems at runtime.
+So when exporting, you can set a system as **Core system**.

 ## Export to JavaScript